By Zulay Regalado

 Sending out a WhatsApp newsletter campaign is more than just a ‘set it and forget it’ process.
 Your team should be ready to troubleshoot any issues pre-launch and monitor progress post-launch to maximize performance.

-Check out our case study with fashion company SNOCKS where the brand A/B tested exit intent popups to prove the value of WhatsApp vs traditional email (and achieved a 2.5x higher open rate in the process).
+Check out our case study with fashion brand SNOCKS where the company A/B tested exit intent popups to prove the value of WhatsApp vs traditional email (and achieved a 2.5x higher open rate in the process).

 The 1 definitely don't of WhatsApp marketing